 As you will see, we have a list of recommended video conferencing hardware below, as well.
 The evaluation criteria for that is slightly different, obviously, so I’ve done a brief outline of what I am looking for here:

-- Camera Stability – Does the camera have the means to produce sharp, clear focus despite different action occurring on the scene?
+- Camera Stability – Does the camera have the means to produce sharp, clear focus despite different actions occurring on the scene?
 Does it recover seamlessly from the occasional bump or readjustment?

 - 4K or HD video quality – Is the produced video of high quality?
 Is the quality maintained through the length of the call?